kometen/timeseries/README.md

 # timeseries
-I want to learn about timeseries using timescaledb for postgresql
+I want to learn about timeseries using timescaledb for postgresql <br />
 Timescaledb: https://www.timescale.com/